 I believe that when an engineer, a musician, a social scientist, or anyone educated in a given discipline reads the scriptures, they too can gain insights and make discoveries unique to that discipline if they are looking for them and if they are observant.
 It is exciting to be a part of a community of learners who are doing so and then sharing their insights and discoveries with others.
 I hope you will develop the habit of being so observant—of regularly considering what your learning can tell you about the gospel and what the gospel can tell you about your learning.

 As water is necessary to sustain physical life, so the Savior and His doctrines, principles, and ordinances are essential for eternal life.
-You and I need His living water daily and in ample supply to sustain our ongoing spiritual growth and development.

 Are the scriptures delicious to us—as precious as gold and sweeter than honey?
 Do we feast on them, delight in them, and ponder them as Nephi taught?